zuluana/Halia/README.md

 }
 ```

-While the code works for Paul, it has become more complex, harder to read, and coupled with the "client" concept.
+While the code works for Paul, it's become more complex, harder to read, and coupled with the "client" concept.

 Instead, we can use a Halia Plugin to encapsulate and inject this feature: